what is determiner?

 I like beef, lamb, pork - any meat.

-We use the general determiner another to talk about an additional person or thing:
+We use the general determiner another to

 Would you like another glass of wine?